Product Miniature Company: Ford heritage – PMC's last promos

 Ford wagons were offered from 1955 through 1959.
 The '55 was offered as a 'Red Cross Ambulance'.
 Normally the promo versions were painted and had green tinted windows while retail versions lacked the paint and went windowless.
 PMC's last promotionals were 1959 Fords in a slightly larger scale about 1:20; the Ranchero and Country Sedan wagon (AMT had the two-door hardtops and convertibles).
 PMC's late 1950s Ford Motor Company offerings were not limited to the Ford brand – the company also produced the 1959 Mercury Park Lane convertible in promotional and retail form.
 Most of the PMC Ford models were done in two-tone red and white or green and white paint.
 Models had complete interiors.
 After 1959, PMC sold these models in a simplified retail form, without interiors and greatly simplified wheels.
 Some of the retail 1959 PMC Fords were made in 2-tone colors, but most were cast in a solid turquoise or red.
 The retail models are discussed more below.

 In the early 1960s, the toy company Korris Kars offered a '59 Ranchero and Country wagon in a less detailed softer and more flexible polyurethane plastic.
 At first glance it appears to be a reworking of the PMC casting, but it is not.
 They were done in 1:25 scale, and did not have a metal chassis, rather one entire body casting to which axles were directly attached.
 As such, they had crude interiors, once again, as part of the whole body casting.
 The black plastic wheels had stick-on hubcaps.

-One can stumble upon a 1959 Ford Custom 300 2-door hardtop made by Promolite Resin Models around 2010 that might fool one into thinking this was a PMC offering.
-PMC, however, only made Ranchero and Country wagon versions.
-Promolite Resin Models made its Custom 300 body to fit a PMC chassis – so, voila!, a new old PMC !
+Since PMC had only offered the 1959 Ford models in Ranchero and Country wagon versions, Promolite Resin Models produced a model of the 1959 Ford Custom 300 body to fit a chassis made by PMC.